PlaceHolderHere/Spinning-donut/notes.md

 # Rotation Matrices
 - Each rotation matrix takes in a point as an input and rotates it around a certain axis
 - For instance, if we rotate our point around the x-axis, our value for x remains constant while we rotate the y and z coordinates based on Phi
+- The final rotation matrix used in the code is derived by multiplying all generic rotation matrices for the x, y and z axis

+# Luminance
+* Light is placed above and behind the viewer => (0, 1, -1)
+    -> This should be a normalized unit vector but it isnt
+* Luminance = y-z